kainazzzo/printstreamer/docs/features/documentation/README.md

 ![PrintStreamer](image.png)

-Stream your 3D printer webcam to YouTube Live with automated broadcast creation and MJPEG proxy server.
+Stream your 3D printer webcam to YouTube Live with automated broadcast creation.
+Mainsail/fluidd accessory proxies are removed.
+Configure a direct camera stream URL via `Stream:Source`.
+Use an external relay only when relaying is required.
+The web UI serves the webcam MJPEG feed on port 8080.

 This application runs a small web UI and a background poller by default.
 Configure behavior at runtime using configuration keys (appsettings.json, environment variables, or command-line arguments).

 ![PrintStreamer](image.png)

- By default the web UI (proxy) is served on port 8080 and the poller runs as a hosted background service.
+By default the web UI is served on port 8080 and the poller runs as a hosted background service.
+Mainsail/fluidd accessory proxies are removed — set `Stream:Source` to point to your camera stream.
+Use an external relay only when relaying is required.
 Control YouTube behavior with YouTube:OAuth (OAuth credentials) or YouTube:Key (manual stream key).
 The app uses ffmpeg as the streaming engine to keep dependencies minimal and avoid reimplementing video encoding stacks.

 ## Quick Start